WELCOME TO OUR NEW ASSOCIATE MEMBERS FOR 2024!

 The Society shares its home at Bankside Gallery, in London, with the Royal Watercolour Society in an association that has lasted more than a hundred years.
 Each year Members are invited to submit two works for inclusion in the Society’s major annual exhibition at Bankside Gallery and there are a number of opportunities to show in joint exhibitions at Bankside Gallery and elsewhere.

 Demonstrations and lectures are held as part of the education programme accompanying exhibitions, fulfilling the Society’s status as an educational charity.
 The RE is run by its Members, all of whom are expected to take an active role in furthering the interests of the Society.

-Being awarded RE Membership is comparable to a degree from a college or university, as the Royal Charter entitles the RE to award letters and diplomas to those who, in its opinion, by peer review and election, are outstanding in the field of making their own prints.
 Since 1911, full fellows of the Society have been entitled to use the post-nominals ‘RE’.
 Newly elected Members, being Associate Members, are entitled to use ‘ARE’ after their name.